-In school, students have been encouraged to consider why people save and set individual savings goals-some they can achieve soon and others that might be long-term goals.
+In school, students have been encouraged to consider why people save and set individual savings goals-some they can achieve soon and others that might be long term goals.
 Beginning to save at an early age is important.
 It gets young people in the habit of setting money aside for the future, and the money can grow steadily over time if it is saved in an account that earns interest.
 Research also suggests that students with money saved in their own account are six times more likely to pursue higher education.
-Family can play an important role in helping young people reach their savings goals and develop a habit of setting aside money for the future.
+Family can play an important role in helping young people reach their savings goals.
 Children must earn enough money to save and also make savings a priority.
 In some cases, this means reducing or delaying spending.
 Support from family and friends can increase the likelihood that young people will reach their savings goals and develop habits of saving for the future.
-Parents and guardians also play a vital role in helping young people establish savings accounts that require the assistance of an adult.